-Resource management and stewardship is focused on the application of community-led or voluntary initiatives, rather than strict regulatory approaches to management.
-There has been increasing interest in habitat rehabilitation as a form of stewardship and management in Australia, with a focus on how different stakeholder groups or agencies can collaborate (Rogers et al. 2018; Emslie et al. 2020).
+stew p is focused on the Resource management application of commentary. or voluntary initiatives, rather than strict regulatory ache to management.
+There has been increasing interest bitat rehabilitation as a form of stewardship and management in Australia, with a focus on how different stakeholder groups or agencies can collaborate (Rogers et al. 2018; Emslie et al. 2020).
 The comanagement of fisheries resources between stakeholders and government is one area where stewardship has advanced and resulted in a shift in governance and management of the resource (Zacharin et al. 2008).
 These community led comanagement arrangements have been shown to provide mutual benefits such as greater flexibility to allow for adaptive management under changing environmental conditions and reduced regulatory burden (i.e. red tape) (Nursey-Bray et al. 2018).
 In addition to this, traditional forms of resource management and stewardship, such as voluntary codes of practice or regulatory management, continue to evolve in order to deal with new challenges (e.g. anthropogenic pressures from population growth and urbanisation).
 However, the lack of information on the effectiveness of different approaches at achieving their outcomes has continued to stifle some enterprises through inadequate community buy-in or lack of government investment in both small- and large-scale initiatives.
 The key research questions identified were:

 - 1. To what extent does habitat loss and degradation affect the productivity of fisheries? - 2.
-How can links between the health of key habitat and fish stock abundance lead to more effective policy and management decisions at a Federal, State and Local Government levels? - 3.
-How can resource management be implemented in a way that adapts to extreme climate events (e.g. heat waves)? - 4.
-How can we improve management and restoration of coastal wetlands to support fisheries production? - 5.
-How can fish and aquatic ecosystems be managed in a way that balances with natural resource requirements of humans (e.g. for water)? - 6.
-How do Australian resource managers prioritise sustainable development over development at all costs? - 7.
-What impact have barriers across inland and coastal waterways had on offshore fish productivity? - 8.
-What are the primary reasons that policy makers do not use scientific advice? - 9.
+How can links between the health of key habitat and fish stock abundance lead to more effective policy and management decisions and bederal, State and Local Government levels? - 3.
+How can resource many example implemented in a way that adapts to care can be events (e.g. heat waves)? - 4.
+How can we upper e management and restoration of coastal y clans as support fisheries production? - 5.
+How the fish and the atic ecosystems be managed in a war in a plances with natural resource requirements of humans in a for water)?

+How do Adstralian resource managers prioritise sustain ble development over development at all costs?
+What impact have barriers across inland and coastal aways had on offshore fish productivity?

+- 8. What are the primary reasons that policy makers do not use scientific advice? - 9.
 How can management of recreational fishing adapt to issues of population growth and cultural change? - 10.
 What are the opportunities for carbon and nutrient trading as a framework for promoting aquatic, estuarine and marine habitat restoration?